yfshaikh/chess-engine/README.md

 # Introduction

-This project implements chess in Python using PyGame.
-It includes an AI to play against that uses NegaMax with Alpha Beta Pruning.
+Implementing chess in Python using PyGame, including a playable AI that uses NegaMax with Alpha Beta Pruning.
 This project was inspired by Eddie Sharick's Youtube series

 ## Instructions